fvilpaz/fvilpaz/README.md

 # 👋 Hi, I'm Fernando

 After more than 20 years in the hospitality industry, I made a bold decision to completely change my life and dive headfirst into the world of programming.
-I’m now a full-time student at [42 Málaga](https://42malaga.com), where I’m building solid foundations in low-level programming, system administration, and cybersecurity.
+I’m now a full-time student at [42 Málaga](https://42malaga.com), where I’m building solid foundations in low-level programming, cybersecurity and system administration.

 > _"Sometimes you win, other times you learn."_
 > I believe in learning by doing — failing fast and improving faster.